Farm Explorers Summer Camp

 Experienced campers do it all at Casey Farm

-This week-long camp for our most experienced campers has children exploring far and wide on Casey Farm‘s three hundred acres.
-Campers hunt for frogs and tadpoles at the pond, learn about wild animals on a hike through our fields and forests, investigate our cranberry bog, play nature games, and hike down to Narragansett Bay to investigate the shoreline and get their hands dirty hunting on a rock hunt, catching crabs and collecting sea life.
+This weeklong camp for our most experienced campers has children exploring far and wide on Casey Farm‘s three hundred acres.
+Campers hunt for frogs and tadpoles at the pond, learn about wild animals on a hike through our fields and forests, investigate our cranberry bog, and play action-packed nature games.
+Campers also hike down to Narragansett Bay to explore the shoreline and get their hands dirty hunting on a rock hunt, catching crabs and collecting sea life.

 Groups take a hay ride down to Narrow River where they enjoy an extended supervised swim, and every day they help feed and care for a different farm animal.
-During this active week, campers get to enjoy games, such as Capture the Flag, that foster long-lasting friendships and develop team-building skills.
-Writing with quill pens, building fires, dissecting owl pellets, and making a variety of crafts are just some of the things farm exploreers experience.
+During this active week, campers get to enjoy games such as Capture the Flag, Protect the Nest, and Deadly Links.
+Campers face team challenges that foster long-lasting friendships and leadership skills.
+Writing with quill pens, building fires, dissecting owl pellets, and making a variety of crafts are just some of the exciting activities the youthful farm explorers will experience.

 Ages 9 – 12

-- $265 per week (includes Historic New England Household membership)
+- $295 per week (includes Historic New England household membership)

-- $205 per week for Historic New England Members (membership must be valid through July 31, 2017).
+- $230 per week for Historic New England members (membership must be valid through July 31, 2020).
 To automatically receive the membership discount, please join online before registering.

 - Casey Farm CSA members or families registering a second child are entitled to a $20 discount.
 Please see instructions on registration page.

 - Summer camps refund policy: Refunds require thirty days’ notice.
 Cancellations with only two weeks’ notice receive a 50% refund.
 No refunds will be given with less than two weeks’ notice.
 The $75 deposit is not refundable.

 Six sessions offered Monday through Friday, 9:00 a.m. – 3:00 p.m.

 Register for Week 1: July 6 – 10